-You’ll also need to monitor your three credit reports — one each maintained by Experian, Equifax and TransUnion — for any accounts that might have been fraudulently opened in your name.
-Also, that can help protect your credit score.
+You’ll also need to monitor your three credit reports — one each maintained by Experian, Equifax, and TransUnion — for any accounts that might have been fraudulently opened in your name.

 You can order one free copy of each of your reports once a year from AnnualCreditReport.com.
 When you order these reports, look them over carefully for credit card accounts or other loans that might have been opened in your name by fraudsters.

-If you find any, contact the company that issued the card or loan and explain that you have been the victim of identity theft.
+If you find unusual activity on any of your credit reports, contact the company that issued your card or loan and explain that you have been the victim of identity theft.
 You should also contact the Federal Trade Commission, or FTC, to file an identity theft report.